UTSC-CSCC09-Programming-on-the-Web/project-healthy-algos/README.md

 - ReactJs + react router

 ## Additional Requirements
 - Uploads posted by friends will be displayed in a separate tab on a global explorer page, where friends' newest recipes will reflect the user's feed.
+This can be achieved by establishing a communication via websocket.
 - If time allows, a backend AI model will be implemented to score the user's uploaded recipes according to a health metric.

 ## Version Milestones